medtrailtech/will-sdk-for-signature-windows/README.md

 To provide a high quality pen and ink experience the signature components use Wacom’s Ink Layer Language (WILL) technology for signature capture and image creation.

-The Signature SDK installation includes common language translations.
+The Signature Library installation includes common language translations.
 The Windows installation language is detected and the relevant language is selected automatically.

 ## Signature Object

-The Signature SDK creates a Signature Object to hold a captured signature.
+The Signature Library creates a Signature Object to hold a captured signature.
 A signature can be handled by an application in its native binary format (Forensic Signature Stream - FSS) or in the Base64 text encoded format such as the following example:

 **Base64 Signature Object:**
 ```